 What are the settlements?

-Publishers Hachette, HarperCollins, Simon & Schuster, Macmillan, and Penguin have settled several antitrust lawsuits about eBook prices that were brought by a coalition of state Attorneys General, and by a Plaintiff Class.
-Amazon is not a party to these lawsuits.
-Under the settlements, the publishers have provided funds for credits that will be applied directly to Amazon.com accounts of eligible customers.
-The account credits will appear automatically and can be used to purchase any Kindle book or print books sold by Amazon.com.
+Publishers Hachette, HarperCollins, Simon & Schuster, Macmillan and Penguin settled several antitrust lawsuits about eBook prices that were brought by a coalition of state Attorneys General, and by a Plaintiff Class.
+Amazon was not a party to these lawsuits.
+Under the settlements, the publishers provided funds for credits that were applied directly to Amazon.com accounts of eligible customers in March 2014.
+The account credit appeared automatically and could be used to purchase any Kindle book or print books sold by Amazon.com.
 For additional information, please visit www.EbookAGSettlements.com.

-If you received an email from Amazon in March 2014 about the settlement credit, you are eligible for this credit and it will be applied automatically to your account.
-To be eligible, you must have had a U.S. billing address and must have purchased a Kindle book published by Hachette, HarperCollins, Simon & Schuster, Macmillan, or Penguin between 4/1/10 and 5/21/12.
-Customers who returned these books or were refunded their money do not qualify.
+If you received an email from Amazon in March 2014 about the settlement credit, you were eligible for the initial credit and it was applied automatically to your account.
+To be eligible, you must have had a U.S. billing address and must have purchased a Kindle book published by Hachette, HarperCollins, Simon & Schuster, Penguin or Macmillan between 4/1/10 and 5/21/12.
+Customers who returned these books or were refunded their money did not qualify.
 For additional information, please visit www.EbookAGSettlements.com.

 I think I'm entitled to a credit but I didn't receive an email.
 How do I check?

 We sent emails to eligible customers based on the criteria provided to us by the Attorneys General and Plaintiff Class.
 All eligible customers will have the credit automatically applied to their accounts.
 If you have questions about the criteria, please visit www.EbookAGSettlements.com.
-If you requested a check instead of a credit, those will be mailed on March 27, 2014.
-If you think you made a qualifying purchase but did not receive an email from Amazon, please contact Amazon Customer Service using the Contact Us button on the left side of this page.
+If you think you made a qualifying purchase but did not receive an email from Amazon, please contact Amazon Customer Service using the Contact Us button on the right side of this page.

-Amazon added credits to the accounts of eligible customers on March 25, 2014.
-You don’t have to do anything to claim your credit: We will automatically apply this credit to your next purchase of any Kindle book or a print book sold by Amazon.com, regardless of publisher.
+Amazon added credits to the accounts of eligible customers on July 23, 2015.
+You don't have to do anything to claim your credit.
+We will automatically apply the credit to your next purchase of any Kindle book or a print book sold by Amazon.com, regardless of the publisher.
 The credit applied to your purchase will appear in your order summary.
-The credit will not apply to sales tax.
-Please note we are required to exclude your settlement credit when calculating sales tax on your purchase.

 How can I tell if the credit has been applied to my purchase?